HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 #### CDS Hooks Response and Card Display
 {:.no_toc}

 The CDS service response is a Card array.
 Each Card has specified attributes that map to the core elements of the minimal information model (e.g., `summary` = Drugs Involved).
 Each Card has a `suggestions` array and each suggestion has an `action` array.
+A CDS service MAY also include a `DetectedIssue` resource to convey additional information about a drug-drug interaction; when provided in a CDS Hooks response, the `DetectedIssue` SHOULD be included as a suggested action with type `create`.
 The Card `indicator` element dictates how the EHR presents the alert (e.g., `indicator` = "critical" could be a modal alert).

 **Example 3: CDS Hooks Response**